chrisshanley/Networking/README.md

 # Networking
-Light weight networking library based on NSOperation and the built in URLSession
+Light weight networking library based on NSOperation and the built in URLSession that knows little about the data its transferring.

 NOTE
 This is a work in progress, mainly to alivate larger more oppinionated frameworks.